 This mysterious hooded character is believed to be responsible for recording much of Hungary’s early history, though his identity remains unknown.
 His pen, when rubbed, is meant to enhance or improve one’s skills in writing.
 Clearly I’ve dispelled that little myth.

 Having survived the long climb up the hill to Buda Castle, Laura takes a well deserved fluid break.
+Meanwhile, Agnes, our tour guide, drops some knowledge as the boys from our group… admire the view.

 Protected from public demolition by a fence, this monument is one of only two still standing that has any ties to the Communist Era of Budapest.
 A paradox, it symbolizes both Hungary’s liberation from Nazi occupation and their control under Communist oppression.
 In the far background is the spire of the House of Parliament, atop which the same star, the symbol of the Communist Party, once stood.
 Behind me, facing the Communist monument, stands the American Embassy.
 Even Agnes had a chuckle at that one.
+The awning of the Terror Museum literally casts a shadow of terror on itself, which creeps along its façade throughout the day as a chilling reminder of the recent past.
+If you haven’t gotten it yet, Hungary really didn’t appreciate Communism.

 No comments: